Justice Studies: Private Security & Investigation Officer

 The program is suitable for learners who exemplify self-control, a strong sense of responsibility, a capacity for critical thinking, and possess strong interpersonal skills.
 Communication skills are heavily emphasized in this program and are vital for those working in private security roles.
 As part of this program, learners will take part in challenging classes and simulations.
 For this reason, an emphasis is placed on promoting mental, physical, and emotional health.
 Students should be ready and aware of this and are encouraged to consult with their family physician or health expert if necessary.

-Graduates of the Private Security & Investigation Officer program can go on to earn a diploma in the Justice Studies: Police Foundations OR Justice Studies: Corrections program with an additional eight months of study, with available space and admission requirements.
+Graduates of the Private Security & Investigation Officer program can go on to earn a diploma in the Justice Studies: Police Foundations OR Justice Studies: Public Safety program with an additional eight months of study, with available space and admission requirements.

 The requirements for this certificate program may be achieved within one academic year of full-time study.